pocketpy/pocketpy/docs/features/deploy.md

 The feature requires pocketpy version >= `2.1.7`
 !!!

-You can deploy your pocketpy program as bytecode files.
-It provides some sort of code obfuscation and may slightly improve the loading speed of your program.
+You can deploy your pocketpy program as bytecode files, which slightly improves the loading speed of your program.

-It makes your users unable to get your source code directly, unless they do expensive reverse engineering.
+It also makes your users unable to get your source code directly, unless they do expensive reverse engineering.

 To compile a `.py` file into a `.pyc` bytecode file, you need the command-line executable `main`, which can be simply built by running `python cmake_build.py` in the repository root.